marmelab/react-admin/UPGRADE.md

 ## Removed The `basePath` Prop

-Many component received, or passed down, a prop named `basePath`.
+Many components received, or passed down, a prop named `basePath`.
 This was necessary to build internal routes that worked when react-admin was used under a subpath.

 React-admin v4 now uses a context to keep the app basePath, so the `basePath` prop is no longer necessary.
 Every component that received it doesn't need it anymore.
 You can safely remove it from your code.